opentext/storyteller/docs/wasm/index.md

 ```
 # prepare environment
 source ./emsdk_env.sh
-# compile a single source code to WebAssembly along with a simple HTML page to run our code in
+# compile a single source code to wasm along with a simple HTML page to run our code in
 emcc example.c -s WASM=1 -o example.html
 ```